 “Never had to shoot nobody and never wanted to either,” Kreager said.
 “That’s all I did was run that dozer.”

-Seventy years later, Kreager sat a table inside at home as he reflected on his service during the war.
+Seventy years later, Kreager sat a table inside his home and reflected on his service during the war.

 "I was the youngest in our battalion, in our whole outfit,” Kreager said.
 "There was two of us at that age ... and of course we were full of ’go get em’.”